harryposner/riddler_solutions/2019-05-24/express.md

 The answer depends on distributional assumptions for the number of goals a player scores in a game.

-If a player can score only one goal per game and player scores in a game is i.i.d., then the solution below for a Bernoulli distribution applies.
+Assuming the number of goals a player gets in a game is i.i.d., then the search algorithm in `express.py` should eventually find the solution (if it exists).
-If a player can score more than one goal in a game, though,
+I've written it for the case where the number of goals follows a Bernoulli distribution, but it's easy to extend it for other distributions.

 # How I did it